UnknownAtom/exTHmui_theme_tenshi/README.md

 # exTHmui_theme_tenshi
-a exTHmui theme of Hinanawi Tenshi
+an exTHmui theme of Hinanawi Tenshi